sdwfrost/nexthiv/README.rst

 License
 -------

-This Python package is licensed under the MIT license.
+This Python package and associated files are licensed under the MIT license.

 Warranty
 --------